DustinHartzler/PharmToTable/wp-content/plugins/instagram-feed/README.txt

 = 1.3.3 =
 * Fix: Fixed an issue with the 'Load more' button not always showing when displaying Instagram photos from multiple Instagram User IDs
-* Fix: Moved the initiating sbi_init function outside of the jQuery ready function so that it can be called externally if needed by Ajax powered themes/plugins
+* Fix: Moved the initiating sbi_init function outside of the jQuery ready function so that it can be called externally if needed by AJAX powered themes/plugins

 = 1.3.2 =
 * New: Added an option to disable the Instagram Feed mobile layout
-* New: Added an setting which allows you to use the Instagram Feed plugin with an Ajax powered theme
+* New: Added an setting which allows you to use the Instagram Feed plugin with an AJAX powered theme
 * New: Added a 'class' shortcode option which allows you to add a CSS to class to each individual Instagram feed: `[instagram-feed class=feedOne]`
 * New: Added a Support tab which contains System Info to help with troubleshooting
 * New: Added friendly error messages which display only to WordPress admins